vahidAK/PatMat/README.md

                         A comma-separated list of chromosome names, without spaces.
 Only SNVs on these chromosomes will be phased.
                         E.g., chr1,chr2,chr3.
 Default: the 22 autosomes.
+  --filter_snvs TRUE or FALSE
+                        Should SNVs be filtered such that the FILTER column of the input VCF is either 'PASS' or '.', removing potential low quality sites?
+Default TRUE.
+  --fix_het_invs TRUE or FALSE
+                        If TRUE, an attempt will be made to correct Strand-seq phasing errors caused by heterozygous inversions.
+If FALSE, SNVs inside heterozygous inversions will simply not be phased.
+Switch errors sometimes remain after phase correction at heterozygous inversions, but more SNVs can generally be phased.
+Default FALSE.
 ```